yuh-zha/AlignScore/README.md

 scorer = alignscore(model='roberta-base', batch_size=32, device='cuda:0', ckpt_path:path_to_checkpoint, evaluation_mode='nli_sp')
 score = scorer.score(context=['hello world'], claim=['hello world'])
 ```
-`--model`: the backbone model of the metric.
+`model`: the backbone model of the metric.
 Now, we only provide the metric trained on RoBERTa

-`--batch_size`: the batch size of the inference
+`batch_size`: the batch size of the inference

-`--device`: which device to run the metric
+`device`: which device to run the metric

-`--ckpt_path`: the path to the checkpoint
+`ckpt_path`: the path to the checkpoint

-`--evaluation_mode`: choose from `'nli_sp', 'nli', 'bin_sp', 'bin'`. `nli` and `bin` refer to the 3-way and binary classficiation head, respectively. `sp` indicates if the chunk-sentence splitting method is used. `nli_sp` is the default setting of AlignScore
+`evaluation_mode`: choose from `'nli_sp', 'nli', 'bin_sp', 'bin'`. `nli` and `bin` refer to the 3-way and binary classficiation head, respectively. `sp` indicates if the chunk-sentence splitting method is used. `nli_sp` is the default setting of AlignScore

 # Checkpoints